viswa2/DevOps/aws-fundamentals/README.md

 `Reserved Instances:`

-Reserved Instances (RI) provide you with significant savings (up to 75%) on your Amazon EC2 costs compared to On-Demand Instance pricing.
-You can purchase Standard Reserved and Convertible Reserved Instances for a 1-year or 3-year term and Scheduled Reserved Instances for a 1-year term.
-You realize greater cost savings with the 3-year option.
+Reserved Instances (RI) provide you with significant `savings (up to 75%) on your Amazon EC2 costs compared to On-Demand Instance pricing`. `You can purchase Standard Reserved and Convertible Reserved Instances for a 1-year or 3-year term and Scheduled Reserved Instances for a 1-year term.
+You realize greater cost savings with the 3-year option`.

 At the end of a Reserved Instance term, you can continue using the Amazon EC2 instance without interruption.
 However, you are charged On-Demand rates until you do one of the following:
 •	Terminate the instance.
 •	Purchase a new Reserved Instance that matches the instance attributes (instance type, Region, tenancy, and platform).
+.
+There is partial upfront payment option with standrad 3-year term.

 `Spot Instances:`

-Spot Instances are ideal for workloads with flexible start and end times, or that can withstand interruptions.
-Spot Instances use unused Amazon EC2 computing capacity and offer you cost savings at up to 90% off On-Demand prices.
+Spot Instances are ideal for workloads with flexible start and end times, or that can withstand interruptions. `Spot Instances use unused Amazon EC2 computing capacity and offer you cost savings at up to 90% off On-Demand prices`.

 Suppose that you have a background processing job that can start and stop as needed (such as the data processing job for a customer survey).
 You want to start and stop the processing job without affecting the overall operations of your business.
 If you make a Spot request and Amazon EC2 capacity is available, your Spot Instance launches.
 However, if you make a Spot request and Amazon EC2 capacity is unavailable, the request is not successful until capacity becomes available.
 The unavailable capacity might delay the launch of your background processing job.

 After you have launched a Spot Instance, if capacity is no longer available or demand for Spot Instances increases, your `instance may be interrupted.` This might not pose any issues for your background processing job.
 However, in the earlier example of developing and testing applications, you would most likely want to avoid unexpected interruptions.
-Therefore, choose a different EC2 instance type that is ideal for those tasks.Spot Instances can be used with `Elastic Container Service (ECS) or Elastic Container Service for Kubernetes (EKS) to run any containerized workload`, from distributed parallel test systems to applications that map millions of miles a day
+Therefore, choose a different EC2 instance type that is ideal for those tasks.`Spot Instances can be used with Elastic Container Service (ECS) or Elastic Container Service for Kubernetes (EKS) to run any containerized workload`, from distributed parallel test systems to applications that map millions of miles a day

 `Dedicated Hosts:`

- Amazon EC2 Dedicated Hosts allow you to use your eligible software licenses from vendors such as Microsoft and Oracle on Amazon EC2 so that you get the flexibility and cost-effectiveness of using your licenses, but with the resiliency, simplicity, and elasticity of AWS.
+`Amazon EC2 Dedicated Hosts allow you to use your eligible software licenses from vendors such as Microsoft and Oracle` on Amazon EC2 so that you get the flexibility and cost-effectiveness of using your licenses, but with the resiliency, simplicity, and elasticity of AWS.
 An Amazon EC2 Dedicated Host is a physical server fully dedicated for your use, so you can help address corporate compliance requirement.

 <img width="691" alt="EC2-Pricing" src="https://github.com/viswa2/DevOps/assets/34201574/b328405a-158d-4f49-b2fb-7114121ef3f2">